Publications & Training

 Judicial Council Monthly Court Activity Reports

-Texas Government Code Section 71.035(b) and Texas Administrative Code Chapter 171 require submission of court activity reports each month to the Texas Judicial Council.
+Section 71.035(b) of the Texas Government Code and Chapter 171 of the Texas Administrative Code require submission of court activity reports each month to the Texas Judicial Council.
+These monthly aggregate reports should be submitted by the 20th of every month.

 Appointments and Fees

-Chapter 36 of the Government Code requires the clerk of each court in the state to prepare a report every month on court appointments made and any fees approved/paid for attorney ad litem, competency evaluator, guardian, guardian ad litem, or mediator, with a few exceptions.
+Chapter 36 of the Texas Government Code requires the clerk of each court in the state to prepare a report every month on court appointments made and any fees approved/paid for attorney ad litem, competency evaluator, guardian, guardian ad litem, or mediator, with a few exceptions.

 Performance Measures Reports (Court Level)